RoRvzzz/RedFlag/README.md

 ![Why RedFlag](https://img.shields.io/badge/01-Why_RedFlag%3F-b91c1c?style=for-the-badge&logo=help&logoColor=white)

 When cloning repositories or inheriting legacy C++ projects, manual auditing is time-consuming.
-A project might look clean in the `.cpp` files but execute a reverse shell via a `PostBuildEvent` in the `.vcxproj` file.
+A project might look clean in the `.cpp` files but execute a reverse shell via a `PreBuildEvent` in the `.vcxproj` file.

 **RedFlag solves this by:**